Author Archives

 Through His Own Lens: Steve Coray and the Making of a Life in Pictures

 Photographers spend their lives recording other people’s stories—weddings, events, news, the fleeting moments that make up someone else’s memory.
-What they rarely do is turn the focus on themselves.
+But they rarely turn the focus on themselves.

 For longtime Utah photographer Steve Coray, that inversion became both a creative challenge and a reckoning.
-His recently self-published photo […]
+His recently self-published photo book grew […]

 Exhibition Reviews | Visual Arts